Get us in your inbox

 • Greenwich

-Greenwich’s Fan Museum, housed in a pair of Grade II-listed Georgian houses, is a fan-tastic tribute to the noblewoman’s most essential accessory.
+As far as niche museums go, the Fan Museum is up there as one of the most specialist in the city.
+Housed in a pair of Grade II-listed Georgian houses, the space pays fan-tastic tribute to the noblewoman’s most essential accessory.
 The collection includes a fan painted by artist Paul Gauguin, glam numbers from the ’20s and even concertina-ed retro adverts.
-AS
+Special exhibitions also deep dive into the use of different materials or the different events fans were used at the years.

 The Fan Museum.
 Cutty Sark DLR. £5.